devassistant/devassistant/README.rst

   $ da crt python flask -n ~/flaskproject # sets up Flask project named "flaskproject" inside your home dir
   $ da crt ruby rails -n ~/alsomyproject # sets up RoR project named "alsomyproject" inside your home dir

-Devassistant also allows you to work with a previously created project, for example import it to Eclipse:
+DevAssistant also allows you to work with a previously created project, for example import it to Eclipse:

 .. code:: sh

   $ da mod eclipse # run in project dir or use -p to specify path

-Last but not least, devassistant allows you to prepare environment for executing arbitrary tasks or developing upstream projects (either using "custom" assistant for projects previously created by devassistant or using specific assistant for specific projects):
+Last but not least, DevAssistant allows you to prepare environment for executing arbitrary tasks or developing upstream projects (either using "custom" assistant for projects previously created by DevAssistant or using specific assistant for specific projects):

 .. code:: sh